IddoSadeh/cplusplusBook/_sources/cplusplus/variables.md

 In the next chapter, we will delve deeper into the operations in C++ and learn about control structures like loops and conditional statements.

-Absolutely, let's level up the complexity a bit:

 ## Practice Questions